tensorflow/docs/site/en/api_docs/python/tf/keras/optimizers/Optimizer.md

 `loss`
 </td>
 <td>
-A callable taking no arguments which returns the value to minimize.
+`Tensor` or callable.
+If a callable, `loss` should take no arguments and return the value to minimize.
+If a `Tensor`, the `tape` argument must be passed.
 </td>
 </tr><tr>
 <td>